 2. Mortgage REITs

 Now comes the Mortgage REITs.
 I hope from the name the basic concept of income is clear.
-Yes, it lends money to real estate owners or buys existing mortgage-backed securities in order to earn the income.
+Yes, it lends money to real estate owners or buys existing mortgage-backed securities in order to earn income.
 This investing activity divided the income from the margin among the earned interest on the mortgage loans and the overall cost of funding this loan.

 3. Hybrid REITs